Learning Time-Varying Graphs from Incomplete Graph Signals: Introduction

 Graph signal inference under incomplete observations has attracted attention in the static case \cite{you2020handling}, \cite{spinelli2020missing}, \cite{yamagata2025robust} but remains relatively unexplored for time-varying settings. \cite{javaheri2024joint} formulates a jointly convex optimization that alternates between imputing missing signal values and estimating a static graph; however, their method does not scale to dynamic contexts and lacks temporal regularization \cite{castro2024gegenbauer}.
-More recent work by \cite{zhao2020nonconvex} introduces a two-stage procedure: first perform low-rank matrix completion to impute missing signals, then apply static graph learning.
+More recent work by \cite{balachandrasekaran2021reducing} introduces a two-stage procedure: first perform low-rank matrix completion to impute missing signals, then apply static graph learning.
 While effective when a low-rank assumption holds, this decoupled pipeline tends to accumulate errors—imputation mistakes propagate into graph estimation, especially when the underlying graph changes rapidly \cite{liang2021dynamic}.
-Moreover, \cite{li2023spatial} proposes a tensor-based model to capture both spatial and temporal dependencies, but require high sampling rates to reconstruct time-varying graphs accurately.
+Moreover, \cite{li2023spatial} proposes a tensor-based model to capture both spatial and temporal dependencies, but requires high sampling rates to reconstruct time-varying graphs accurately.
 In many practical scenarios, such as traffic sensor networks or dynamic recommendation systems, sampling is both sparse and nonuniform, rendering existing methods suboptimal \cite{javaheri2024joint}.
+Most recently, \cite{zhang2025graph} treats missing signal entries as latent variables within an expectation maximization (EM) framework and develops batch and online estimators that jointly impute signals and recover time-varying graphs with provable dynamic-regret guarantees.
+Then, \cite{javaheri2025time} models observations with a Student-$t$ likelihood and solves a constrained nonconvex maximum a posteriori (MAP) estimation problem via majorization-minimization (MM) algorithm to robustly recover time-varying graphs with spectral/low-rank priors under heavy-tailed noise.
+Building on these complementary lines of work, we propose a unified optimization framework that combines robust, temporal structural priors with scalable joint signal imputation and time-varying Laplacian estimation.

 To overcome these limitations, we develop a framework for learning time-varying graphs directly from incomplete graph signals.
 The key idea is to integrate signal reconstruction and graph estimation into a single optimization problem, thereby leveraging temporal smoothness not only for the graph sequence but also for the missing signal entries.
 Concretely, we model the observed signals at each time step as partial samples of a smooth signal on the current graph, and introduce a missing-data indicator to separate observed from unobserved entries.
 By coupling the Laplacian matrices of consecutive time steps via a temporal-smoothness regularizer, we encourage gradual topology changes in line with most real-world networks.
 Additionally, we enforce signal smoothness on each hypothesized graph to guide the imputation of missing values without relying on an explicit low-rank assumption.